-I am an Independent Scholar in German and Austrian Studies and a Translator from German into English, based in Nottinghamshire, UK.
-I have held research and teaching positions at the Ludwig Boltzmann Institute for the History and Theory of Biography in Vienna (2010-2012), in the Department of German Studies at the University of Nottingham (2012-2015, Leverhulme Early Career Fellowship), and in the Department of German at King’s College London (2016).
+I am a Senior Lecturer in German, Film and Visual Culture at the University of Aberdeen.
+I have previously held research and teaching positions at the Ludwig Boltzmann Institute for the History and Theory of Biography in Vienna (2010-2012), in the Department of German Studies at the University of Nottingham (2012-2015, Leverhulme Early Career Fellowship), in the Department of German at King’s College London (2016), and in the Department of Modern Languages, University of Birmingham (2017).
 My particular area of specialism is in modern and contemporary Austrian studies.
 I first became interested in Austrian literature and culture through studying the work of the Austrian writer Ingeborg Bachmann as an undergraduate at the University of Cambridge.
 This interest developed into a comparative study of the legacy of the Second World War, topography and identity in the prose works of Ingeborg Bachmann and her contemporary Thomas Bernhard, which was the subject of my PhD thesis (funded by the Arts & Humanities Research Council and completed in Cambridge in 2011).
 In 2011 my first book manuscript (based on my PhD thesis), entitled Walking Through History: Topography and Identity in the Works of Ingeborg Bachmann and Thomas Bernhard, was selected as the winner of the 2011 Peter Lang Young Scholars Competition in German Studies.
 The book was published by Peter Lang, Oxford, in 2013.

 During my PhD work, I undertook my first research visit to Vienna (generously supported by the AHRC), where I had the opportunity to work with Ingeborg Bachmann's literary estate.
 The completion of my PhD thesis saw me return to Vienna to work at the Ludwig Boltzmann Institute for the History and Theory of Biography (2010-2012), where I had the opportunity to carry out more archival research in connection with a biographical project on the Austrian modernist writer, Hugo von Hofmannsthal.